collective/collective.taghelper/README.txt

 controlpanel in you site setup.
-You have to fill in the API Keys for the webservices you want to use and choose if you want to use the local content or the destination of a link if your content type has an attribute remote_url (In Plone OOTB this would be the link and events types).
+You have to fill in the API Keys for the webservices you want to use and choose if you want to use the local content or the destination of a link if your content type has an attribute remote_url (In Plone OOTB this would be the link type).
 The product adds a new tab for your content named tagging.
 In this form you can choose the keywords you want to add to your content.
 Keywords assigned earlier manually will be preserved.